patsatsia/how-to-pass-gcp-associate-cloud-engineer-exam/README.md

 You can view the specialization [here](https://www.coursera.org/professional-certificates/cloud-engineering-gcp/)

 ### 2. [Udemy](https://www.udemy.com//) course GCP Associate Cloud Engineer - Google Cloud Certification

 created by
 [in28Minutes Official](https://www.udemy.com/user/in28minutes/)
 and [Ranga Karanam | GCP Certification - Google Cloud Engineer & Architect](https://www.udemy.com/user/cloud-and-full-stack-in28minutes-spring/)

-Another beginner-friendly course which covers all the GCP resources necessary for the GCP Associate Cloud Engineer.
-Teacher explains everything in a
+Another beginner-friendly course which covers all the GCP resources necessary for the GCP Associate Cloud Engineer (and I don't only mean clearing the exam).
+Teacher explains everything in a concise manner.
+There are a lof of quizzes included, alongside with very useful resources.